-The hallmark sign of a rusting, clogged fuel filter is a “sputtering” engine sound when accelerating, especially you’re driving highway speeds.
+The hallmark sign of a rusting, clogged fuel filter is a “sputtering” engine sound when accelerating, especially if you’re driving at highway speeds.
 This can indicate that rust is prohibiting the fuel from traveling through the filter.
 Your car will still run, it just won’t run well… and this is a dangerous problem to ignore.
 If our filter is clogged, the dirt that used to get filtered out will be able to enter your fuel injectors, which are very costly to replace.

 The easiest way to prevent the problem is to keep up on maintenance and pay attention if you notice something isn’t right.
 Fuel filter rust is very common, and replacing your filter is often a relatively inexpensive fix.
 Your owner’s manual will have specific guidelines regarding the optimal time to change your fuel filter but, typically, the timeline is between 20,000 and 40,000 miles.